EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Decode message_1 (see {{CBOR}}).

 * Verify that the selected cipher suite is supported and that no prior cipher suites in SUITES_U are supported.

-* Validate that there is a solution to the curve definition for the given x-coordinate G_X.

 * Pass AD_1 to the application.